apache/pulsar/site2/docs/client-libraries-java.md

 By default, Pulsar topics are served by a single broker, which limits the maximum throughput of a topic. *Partitioned topics* can span multiple brokers and thus allow for higher throughput.

-You can publish to partitioned topics using Pulsar client libraries.
-When publishing to partitioned topics, you must specify a routing mode.
-If you do not specify any routing mode when you create a new producer, the round robin routing mode is used.
+You can publish messages to partitioned topics using Pulsar client libraries.
+When publishing messages to partitioned topics, you must specify a routing mode.
+If you do not specify any routing mode when you create a new producer, the round-robin routing mode is used.

 #### Routing mode

-You can specify the routing mode in the ProducerConfiguration object that you use to configure your producer.
-The routing mode determines which partition(internal topic) that each message should be published to.
+You can specify the routing mode in the `ProducerConfiguration` object used to configure your producer.
+The routing mode determines which partition (internal topic) each message should be published to.

 The following {@inject: javadoc:MessageRoutingMode:/client/org/apache/pulsar/client/api/MessageRoutingMode} options are available.

 Mode     | Description
 :--------|:------------
-`RoundRobinPartition` | If no key is provided, the producer publishes messages across all partitions in round-robin policy to achieve the maximum throughput.
-Round-robin is not done per individual message, round-robin is set to the same boundary of batching delay to ensure that batching is effective.
-If a key is specified on the message, the partitioned producer hashes the key and assigns message to a particular partition.
+`RoundRobinPartition` | If no key is provided, the producer publishes messages across all partitions in the round-robin policy to achieve the maximum throughput.
+Round-robin is not done per individual message.
+It is set to the same boundary of batching delay to ensure that batching is effective.
+If a key is specified on the message, the partitioned producer hashes the key and assigns the message to a particular partition.
 This is the default mode.
 `SinglePartition`     | If no key is provided, the producer picks a single partition randomly and publishes all messages into that partition.
-If a key is specified on the message, the partitioned producer hashes the key and assigns message to a particular partition.
+If a key is specified on the message, the partitioned producer hashes the key and assigns the message to a particular partition.
 `CustomPartition`     | Use custom message router implementation that is called to determine the partition for a particular message.
 You can create a custom routing mode by using the Java client and implementing the {@inject: javadoc:MessageRouter:/client/org/apache/pulsar/client/api/MessageRouter} interface.

 The following is an example: